spywhere/plug.nvim/README.md

     -- see Extensions section below for available extensions --   and how to build one yourself!

-    -- To automatically install vim-plug and missing plugins, use -- require('plug').extension.auto_install {}
+    -- To automatically install plugin manager and missing plugins, use -- require('plug').extension.auto_install {}
   }
 }